spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 ### Automated Requirements Status Updates

-Since through the setup described above requirments fulfuilllment can be demonstrated by executing a test setup, it seems natural to use the result of the execution (from the test oracle) to automatically update the status attribute of the requirement.
+Since through the setup described above requirements fulfillment can be demonstrated by executing a test setup, it seems natural to use the result of the execution (from the test oracle) to automatically update the status attribute of the requirement.

-In SpesML, this funcitonality is not implemented.
+However, in SpesML this functionality is not implemented.
 The reason is that when the model is changed (either the requirement, the test object or the test setup), the test setup needs to be run again.
 This is a special case of automated change management, which is not implemented within SpesML.

 ## Modeling Patterns